mberto79/XCALibre.jl/docs/src/benchmarks.md

 ### Case and set up information

 In this first benchmark, the performance of the *laminar solver* implementation in `XCALibre.jl` is explored.
-The configuration corresponded to a backward-facing step geometry with a mesh with approximately 500,000 cells.
+The configuration corresponds to a backward-facing step geometry with a mesh with approximately 500,000 cells.
 The test case mesh file, along with setup files for both `XCALibre.jl` and OpenFOAM can be found [here](https://github.com/mberto79/XCALibre_benchmarks/tree/main/3D_BFS_laminar).

 The following cases were tested: